-This recipe for delicious vegetarian bolognese sauce makes enough for 2 meals.
-Try it with rice and chilli, or as a lasagne or even topped with mash.
-See the recipe for details.
+This delicious recipe for vegetarian bolognese sauce from Eat Well for Less makes enough for 2 meals.
+Brilliant with spaghetti or in a lasagne.

 Each serving provides 296 kcal, 13g protein, 48g carbohydrates (of which 10g sugars), 4g fat (of which 2g saturates), 8.5g fibre and 0.3g salt.